-If your baby was just born and you’ve started breastfeeding him, you might have some doubts about this process.
+If your baby was just born and you’ve started breastfeeding them, you might have some doubts about this process.

-Before establishing a breastfeeding schedule for your baby, remember that, during the first weeks, you should feed him on demand.
-This means to breastfeed him whenever he is hungry.
+Before establishing a breastfeeding schedule for your baby, remember that, during the first weeks, you should feed them on demand.
+This means to breastfeed them whenever they are hungry.
 That’s why it’s important to recognize your baby’s hunger signals.
 For example, crying is already a desperate and too late queue.
 Some previous signals to crying include: